Quick answer

-Babies can start eating raspberries from around 6 months, when they begin solid foods.
+Babies can eat raspberries from around 6 months, once they're starting solids.

 See our first foods for baby guide for more ideas.